jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/hendrix/index.md

 ## Description

-In PartKeepr before v1.4.0, the functionality to load attachments using a URL while creating a part, allows the use of the 'file://' URI scheme, allowing an authenticated user to read local files.
+In PartKeepr versions up to and including 1.4.0, the functionality to load attachments using a URL while creating a part, allows the use of the 'file://' URI scheme, allowing an authenticated user to read local files.

 ## Exploit